How To Check Your Car’s Oil Level

 - Working quickly, check the level of the oil as indicated on the dipstick.
 There will be two marks on the dipstick showing the optimum level that your oil should be at.
 Your oil level should be between the two.

-If your oil level is below the bottom line, or if there isn’t any oil on the dipstick at all, that’s a big problem.
+If your engine doesn’t have enough oil, it won’t run as efficiently.
+If you check your oil and the level is below the bottom line, or if there isn’t any oil on the dipstick at all, that’s a big problem.
 You should immediately top off your engine oil and come in for an inspection.

-If your oil level is above the line, the reservoir is overfilled.
-An extra half quart may not cause any damage but much more than that could lead to significant damage.
-When too much oil is poured into the reservoir, the excess can be pulled into the crankshaft as it spins.
+If your oil level is above the line, the reservoir is overfilled and needs to be level-set.
+If too much oil is poured into the reservoir, the excess can be pulled into the crankshaft as it spins, causing damage to other parts of the engine.

-At V&F, we provide our customers with a well-rounded knowledge of all things automotive.
+At V&F, we provide our customers with a well-rounded knowledge of all things automotive— including how to check your oil.
 Our family-owned and operated service center provides top-quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield, and the surrounding Massachusetts communities.
 If your car needs maintenance or repair, give us a call at (413)314-2280 or schedule an appointment online.